Dr Catherine Caudwell

 PhD Design Studies, Victoria University Wellington, School of Design

-Catherine teaches in the Master of User Experience Design, the Design for Social Innovation Programme, and is the Postgraduate Programme Director for the School of Design.
+Catherine teaches in the Master of User Experience Design, the Design for Social Innovation Programme.
+Catherine's approach to teaching advocates for design grounded in rigorous research practice.